 This Management Discussion and Analysis document introduces the Parish Assessor's basic financial statements.
-The basic financial statements include: (1) government-wide financial statements, (2) fund financial statements, and (3) notes to the basic financial statements.
-The Parish Assessor also includes in this report additional information to supplement the basic financial statements, such as required supplementary information and supplementary information.
+The basic financial statements include: (1) government-wide financial statements, (2) fund financial statements, (3) notes to the basic financial statements, and (4) other supplementary information as may be applicable.
+Other than the MD&A in the Assessor's case, the Schedule of Funding Progress for the Other Postemployment Benefits Plan is additional GASB required supplementary information applicable this year.
+The Parish Assessor also includes in this report additional information to supplement the basic financial statements, such as required supplementary information and other required supplementary information.